 Major OS versions, for example upgrading from CentOS 5.0 to CentOS 6.0 is not supported automatically, though as we have the complete list of operating system packages from the scan, a new appliance template can be constructed with the new operating system version.

 This process can further be automated by using the command-line tool hammr (see hammr.io).
-Hammr allows you to create identical machine images from a single configuration file (in JSON or YAML).
-For more information refer to the hammr documenation.
+This tool allows you to create identical machine images from a single configuration file (in JSON).
+The procedure would be to: